Understanding Parkinson’s Law To Overcome Procrastination

 6. Prioritize Tasks: Not all tasks are equally important.
 Prioritize your tasks to ensure you’re focusing on the most important ones.

-7. Eliminate Distractions: Distractions can easily derail your focus.
+7. Eliminate Distractions: Distractions can quickly derail your focus.
 Eliminate or minimize them as much as possible.

-8. Stay Organized: Keep your workspace and your tasks organized to avoid wasting time.
+8. Stay Organized: Keep your workspace and tasks organized to avoid wasting time.

 9. Take Breaks: Regular breaks can help maintain your focus and prevent burnout.